 Ok, you guys!
 These Chocolate Pumpkin Spice Cookies turned out absolutely delish!
 You need to try a batch just to see what I’m talking about!
 Right now!
 Like run to your kitchen and start baking…you can thank me later when you are dying over how rich and fudgy these cookies are.

-Now you can use any M&M on these cookies, but as soon as I saw there were Pumpkin Spice M&M’s this year, I headed right to my Target and bought a bag.
-Ok, fine, I actually bought 2 bags You never know when pumpkin inspiration is going to hit.
+Now you can use any M&M candy on these cookies, but as soon as I saw there were Pumpkin Spice M&M’s this year, I headed right to my Target and bought a bag.
+Ok, fine, I actually bought 2 bags.

-The other night I was craving pumpkin cookies!
+The other night I got a craving for pumpkin cookies!
 Surprise surprise!
-Me craving pumpkin goodies in the fall I sure hope you guys love this orange stuff as much as me, or it’s going to be a long 2-3 months.
+Me craving pumpkin goodies in the fall.
+I sure hope you guys love this orange stuff as much as me, or it’s going to be a long 2-3 months.
 I promise it won’t be all pumpkin here all the time, but I have gone through a few cans already, just so you know!